adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Most users don't read every single aspect of a product each and every time they visit the page.
 Instead give users the a lightweight page with the choice to drill down further.

 Give users one high-definition image *without* a carousel.
 Then let users click *show all* which would show all the images in a page of its own.
-No Javascript is needed on either page.
+No Javascript is needed either saving yet more code.
 Just let the content flow naturally.

-This uses the natural building blocks of the world wide web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
+This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
 Ultimately, this speeds things up drastically.

 People on expensive data contracts benefit too.
-They can choose to see all the images by following the link or they can wait until later, once they are connected to a WI-FI signal.
+They can choose to see all the images by following the link or they can wait until  they are able to connect to WI-FI.

 It's easier to share page content or imagery this way too.
 Sending users to a page where most of the stuff is hidden is problematic.